dbrgn/RPLCD/README.rst

 In case you need a character that is not included in the default device character map, there is a possibility to create custom characters and write them into the HD44780 CGRAM.
-Unfortunately, this is not supported in RPLCD with high level functions yet.
-But you can always use the ``write()`` and ``command()`` methods to write raw commands to the LCD.
-Please refer to the `datasheet
-<http://www.adafruit.com/datasheets/HD44780.pdf>`_ for more information on the
-character creation commands.
+For more information, see the "Custom Characters" section in the "Examples" section.

 Testing